Distance selling pharmacies

 No. These Regulations do not currently apply to “health care services” which are health services provided by health professionals to patients to assess, maintain or restore their state of health, including the prescription, dispensation and provision of medicinal products and medical devices (see Part (a) of Article 3 of Directive 2011/24/EU).
 A “Health professional” includes a pharmacist.

-Q. The regulations state that DSPs are to provide Essential services ‘without face to face contact’ between the contractor or their staff and the patient.
+Q. The regulations state that DSPs are to provide Essential and Directed services ‘without face to face contact’ between the contractor or their staff and the patient.
 Can a DSP use a delivery driver to collect prescriptions and deliver medicine to patients?

 Q. Can a DSP charge for delivery of prescriptions?